gaelccc/pyRTX/README.md

 `pyRTX` requires a Conda environment to manage its dependencies, particularly the C++ ray tracing library, Embree.

-**Note:** The installation has been tested and is currently supported on Linux only.

 ### Step 1: Install Dependencies with Conda